-The INV 1 and INV 2 switches, located on overhead console, are two position switches labeled ON and OFF.
-When in ON position, power is supplied to respective inverter.
+The INV 1 and INV 2 switches, located on overhead console, are two position switches.
+The INV 1 switch is labeled ON and OFF, while the INV 2 switch is labeled AUTO/ON and OFF.
+When in ON or AUTO/ON position, power is supplied to respective inverter.
 When in OFF position, power is removed from respective inverter.